Caroline Hawkins is an artist, basket-maker and teacher.

-“The more I learn about the techniques of weaving, the more I feel connected to the depth of knowledge and an ancient culture in a hands on way.”
+"The more I learn about the techniques of weaving, the more I feel connected to the depth of knowledge and an ancient culture in a hands-on way.”

-Caroline is equally at home whilst teaching and supporting others with their creative endeavours as with making her own artwork.
-She has a wealth of experience in working with new migrants to Australia, sometimes without English, in maintaining traditional cultural craft practices.
+Originally trained at Ravensbourne Art College, London in 3D design, Caroline has been working in arts and crafts for the past four decades creating artwork, holding workshops and working as a community artist.
+She has a wealth of experience in working with new migrants to Australia, sometimes without English, in maintaining their traditional cultural craft practices.

-Originally trained at Ravensbourne Art College, London in 3D design, she has been working in arts and crafts for the past 25 years, creating art work, holding workshops and working as a community artist.
-A Diploma in Sustainability has further informed the integration of sustainability practices within her art, not only in materials and methods chosen, but in developing themes such as awareness raising of endangered species.
-Development opportunities have included learning from indigenous basketweavers and several overseas trips to learn basketry techniques from other cultures.
-Often to discover there are many similarities in methods, but using materials which relate to the local environment.
+A Diploma in Sustainability further informed the integration of sustainability practices within her art, not only in materials and methods chosen, but in developing themes such as awareness raising of endangered species.
+Development opportunities have included learning from indigenous basket weavers and several overseas weaving experiences to learn basketry techniques from other cultures.

-Caroline is equally at home whilst teaching and supporting others with their creative endeavours as with making her own artwork.
-She has a wealth of experience in working with new migrants to Australia, sometimes without English, in maintaining traditional cultural craft practices.
+Originally trained at Ravensbourne Art College, London in 3D design, Caroline has been working in arts and crafts for the past four decades creating artwork, holding workshops and working as a community artist.
+She has a wealth of experience in working with new migrants to Australia, sometimes without English, in maintaining their traditional cultural craft practices.

 Acknowledgements: